rootstrap/blog/content/django-vs-flask.md

-# Django or Flask which one is should you choose your project?
+# Django or Flask which one should you choose your project?
 Django and Flask are among the most popular Python web frameworks.
 In this article we're going to review their main strengths and weaknesses to help you decide which one is the better fit for your project.